ARGOeu/argodoc/content/guides/compute.md

 }
 ```

 This core metric data set is processed and transformed with aditional information provided by the argo-sync components.
-Additional information includes topology, grouping of services, weight factors, lists relevant metrics to be considered, etc. This information is (by default) provided per-tenant/per-job in the following path
+Additional information includes topology, grouping of services, weight factors, lists relevant metrics to be considered, etc. This information is provided per-tenant/per-job in the following path
 `/var/lib/ar-sync/{tenant-name}/{job-name}`

 for e.g. for tenant-name=T1 and job-name=JobA the correct path with the sync files is as follows